HolmQ84/TestExamSubjects/src/Readme files/13 - Specification-based testing.md

 #Specification-based testing
+Explain specification-based testing, and how you can be more confident that you have written a sufficient amount of tests.
 ****
 ###Equivalence partitioning
 A software technique that divides the input data of a software unit input into partitions of